hamzi207/bbg-campaign-cms-summary/README.md

 ## 📌 Notes
 This is a **case study only**.
 The original repository is **private and owned by BBG**.
 No source code is shared here due to confidentiality.

----

-## 📁 Screenshots or Mockups (optional)
-_Add UI sketches, flowcharts, or feature outlines if allowed._

----

-## 🔗 How to Reference This in Interviews/Portfolio
-Mention this GitHub page in your resume, LinkedIn, or during interviews to showcase:
-- Real-world team collaboration
-- PHP + SQL development on live business tools
-- Contribution to a known brand's internal tech stack